Sanatramesh/Vis-color-elevation-map/README.txt

       left arrow ---> translate left
       right arrow ---> translate down

-2. Elevation3d.cc  ----> It contains code for elevation of color map and 5 contors
+2. Elevation3d.cc  ----> It contains code for elevation of color map and 5 contours

+  To compile elevationMap.cpp:
-  To compile elevationMap.cpp do: make elevationMap
+  make elevationMap

   and run using command:
-  ./elevationMap dataFile
+  ./elevationMap datafile

-  To remove the binary file do:
+  To remove the binary file:
   make clear

       #################### Useful Keys ####################